Delegated Routing V1 HTTP API

 5.1.1 Path Parameters

-• peer-id is the Peer ID to fetch peer records for, represented as a CIDv1 encoded with libp2p-key codec.
+• peer-id is the Peer ID to fetch peer records for, represented as either a Multihash in Base58btc, or a CIDv1 with libp2p-key (0x72) codec (in Base36 or Base32).

 • 200 (OK): the response body contains the peer record.